kube-burner/kube-burner/README.md

 Apart from prometheus metrics collection, `kube-burner` allows to get further metrics using other mechanisms or data sources such as the own kubernetes API, these mechanisms are called measurements.
 Measurements are enabled by the measurements section of the configuration file.
 This section contains a list of measurements and their options.
-All measurements support the esIndex option that describe the ES index where metrics will be indexed.
+All measurements support the __esIndex__ option that configures the ES index where metrics will be indexed.
 'kube-burner' supports the following measurements so far:

-* pod-latency: It collects pod startup phases, these **latency metrics are in ms**.
+* pod-latency: It collects latencies from the different pod startup phases, these **latency metrics are in ms**.
 Can be enabled with:

 ```yaml
     measurements: